ddouglascarr/rooset/rooset-http-api/README.md

 rooset-http-api
 ===============

-The http api is a user interface to:
-  - rooset-domain-command-posix

-It is responsible for the following:
+rooset-http-api is responsible for the following:
-  - Authentication (But not Authorization)
+  - Authentication (But not authorization)
-  - Transforming HTTP requests into roost commands
+  - Transforming HTTP requests into rooset commands
   - Calling the rooset command handler
-  - Transforming the command responses into an Http Response
+  - Transforming the command handler response into an Http Response
   - Routing Query requests *